-DirectXMesh is hosted on CodePlex.
+DirectXMesh is hosted on CodePlex and GitHub.
 The latest version of the library, documentation, notes on future work, release history, and other information is available there.

 Platforms: The code is designed to build with the Windows 8.x SDK using Visual Studio 2010, 2012, or 2013 and works on Windows Vista, Windows 7, Windows 8.x Win32 desktop, Windows Store apps, and Xbox One.

 Update: Meshconvert, a sample using DirectXMesh that is a command-line tool replacement for the DirectX SDK sdkmesh conversion utility, is now available on CodePlex.